-How prompt and effective ENL's Complaint and Dispute Resolution Process is.
+How prompt and effective Eastland Network Limited's Complaint and Dispute Resolution Process is.

-ENL is an electricity company member of the complaints scheme administered by the Electricity & Gas Complaints Commission.
-Accordingly ENL is compliant with the Commission's Code of Practice for Electricity Companies and its Complaint and Dispute Resolution Procedure.
-ENL performance targets are aligned with those of the Commission.
+Eastland Network Limited is an electricity company member of the complaints scheme administered by the Electricity & Gas Complaints Commission.
+Accordingly Eastland Network Limited is compliant with the Commission's Code of Practice for Electricity Companies and its Complaint and Dispute Resolution Procedure.
+Eastland Network Limited performance targets are aligned with those of the Commission.

-ENL secondary customer service level performance targets for the next 10 years are;
+Eastland Network Limited secondary customer service level performance targets for the next 10 years are;

-Attribute Measure 2012- 2023 Notification of Planned Outages Number of planned outages not notified to energy retailers at least 10 working days in advance.
+Attribute Measure 2016 - 2026 Notification of Planned Outages Number of planned outages not notified to energy retailers at least 10 working days in advance.
 0 Number of individual ICP omissions or errors in outage notification to energy retailers.
 0 Number of large or significant customers not consulted directly during outage planning.
-0

-Processing of Network Alteration applications Number of working days to process correctly completed applications for a new domestic or small commercial supply where infrastructure, capacity or resource consent issues do not exist.
-5 Number of working days to process correctly completed applications for load increases/decreases for existing domestic or small commercial ICPs where infrastructure, capacity or resource consent issues do not exist.
-5 Provision of technical advice Number of working days to acknowledge inquiry.
+0 Processing of Network Alteration applications Number of working days to process correctly completed applications for a new domestic or small commercial supply where infrastructure, capacity or resource consent issues do not exist.
+3 Number of working days to process correctly completed applications for load increases/decreases for existing domestic or small commercial ICPs where infrastructure, capacity or resource consent issues do not exist.
+5 Number of working days to process correctly completed applications for the installation of small scale (<10kW) distributed generation systems.
+10 Number of working days to process correctly completed FINAL applications for the installation of large scale (>10kW) distributed generation systems.
+45 Provision of technical advice Number of working days to acknowledge inquiry.
 2 Number of working days to investigate and respond to a customer inquiry.
 20 Supply Quality issues Number of working days to acknowledge a customer reported supply quality issue and initiate an investigation.
-5 Complaints Procedure Number of working days ENL has to acknowledgement that a complaint has been received from a customer.
+5 Complaints Procedure Number of working days Eastland Network Limited has to acknowledgement that a complaint has been received from a customer.
 2 Number of working days to when an unresolved dispute is deemed deadlocked.
-20 Number of working days to when an unresolved dispute is deemed deadlocked. (with ENL having advised that additional investigation time is required) 40
+20 Number of working days to when an unresolved dispute is deemed deadlocked. (with Eastland Network Limited having advised that additional investigation time is required) 40